sumitpdeshmukh/DataAnalysisWithPython/Final/Readme.md

   - pip install geopandas
   - pip install geopy
   - upgrade matplotlib

+- All the scripts in this repository by default check for `<YYYY-MM-{Current Weeknumber of the given year}>` folder.
+If that is found no new downloading starts but if it is not there it will automatically start downloading the required data.
-- Airports Data downloading process does not take more than few seconds to download
+- Airports Data downloading process does not take more than few seconds to download.
 - Routes data downloading from SkyScanner API takes considerable amount of time(30 to 45 minutes).
 - Quotes data downloading in Analysis 3 from SkyScanner API takes about (10 to 15 minutes) to download all the data for routes originating at Boston.
-  - `One hack that you can do to save time in downloading is to rename the existing folder in <YYYY-MM-WW> where WW is week number of the year.`
+  - One hack that you can do to save time in downloading is to rename the existing folder `<YYYY-MM-WW>` (where WW is week number of the year.) to `<YYYY-MM-{Current Weeknumber of the given year}>`
   - The cached data from SkyScanner rarely changes within one week, so you will not lose much with this hack.